anton-k/reader-pattern-servant-app/README.md

 by the user action.

 This can save us alot of trouble by trying to define beatiful and shiny DB-interface that will fit every needs.
-This can lead to disaster of bloated interfaces that are hard to modify and reason about.
+With single DB-interface to rule them all it can lead to disaster of bloated interfaces that are hard to modify and reason about.
 And they usually trigger recompilation of the whole project.